Autherine Lucy

 Autherine Juanita Lucy (October 5, 1929 – March 2, 2022) was an American activist who was the first African-American student to attend the University of Alabama, in 1956.
-Her expulsion from the institution later that year led to the university's President Oliver Carmichael's resignation.
-Years later, the University admitted her as a master's student and in 2010 a clock tower was erected in her honor on its campus.
+She and Pollie Myers were the first black students admitted to the University of Alabama, but they had to fight the university in court to have their admission maintained once the university realized they were black.
+Lucy was able to attend in 1956, but a violent mob of white community members targeting her on her fourth day of classes enabled the university to suspend her.
+Her expulsion from the institution later that year led to the university's president Oliver Carmichael's resignation.
+Years later, the university admitted her as a master's student and in 2010 a clock tower was erected in her honor on its campus.

 Early life

 Lucy was born in Shiloh, Alabama.
 Her father Milton Cornelius Lucy and mother Minnie Maud Hosea were sharecroppers; she was the youngest child in a family of five sons and four daughters.
 The family owned and farmed 110 acres, and Lucy's father also did blacksmithing, and made baskets and ax handles to supplement their income.
 After attending public school in Shiloh through grade ten, she attended Linden Academy in Linden, Alabama.
 She graduated in 1947, and went on to attend Selma University in Selma for two years, after which she studied at the historically black Miles College in Fairfield.
 She graduated from Miles with a Bachelor of Arts in English in 1952.